Acne: start your consultation

-Dealing with acne is not as uncommon as you may think.
-Not only do triggers such as the weather, stress, genetics and even certain medications cause the condition, but studies show that at least 25% of men and 50% of women will have a bout of acne at some point in their lives.
-Whether it's a problematic pimple or more serious acne flare-ups it is certainly a condition that can be managed with the correct skincare and treatment.
+Acne is not an uncommon condition.
+Studies show that at least 25% of men and 50% of women will have a significant bout at some point in their life.
+Regardless of whether your case is mild or serious, acne can be managed with the correct skincare and treatment.

-Acne vulgaris can manifest itself in different forms, some of which are more familiar such as blackheads and whiteheads.
-The condition can be described under a number of umbrella terms including zits, pimples, spots and blemishes leading up to related conditions such as rosacea.
+Acne vulgaris can manifest itself in different forms, some of which are more familiar, such as blackheads and whiteheads.
+The condition can be described under several umbrella terms including zits, pimples, spots and blemishes, leading up to related conditions such as rosacea.
 Whilst it is quite common and usually associated with teenagers going through puberty, it is also prominent in adult men and women.

 Acne ranges from mild and moderate infections such as that one zit before an important meeting - a scenario you are familiar with and can quickly clear with a tried-and-tested method - to the severe bouts that can not only be painful but also knock your self-confidence and result in scarring.
 Whatever level of acne you have, and however it makes you feel, it's important to remember that the majority of us seek treatment for spots and pimples.